jiongjiongli/CASIA-HWDB1.1-cnn/README.md

 # CASIA-HWDB1.1-cnn
 This repository is based on [CASIA-HWDB1.1-cnn](https://github.com/integeruser/CASIA-HWDB1.1-cnn).
 Most works focus on compatibility with latest python (3.4) and keras (2.1.6), image preprocessing and test report generation.

-This code was last testd on a virtual machine with i7-5557U CPU @ 3.10GHz × 2 (no GPU), and 4GB memory.
+This code was last testd in a virtual machine with i7-5557U CPU @ 3.10GHz × 2 (no GPU), and 4GB memory.
-The training step took 22 hours.
+The training stage took 22 hours.
 ## Requisites
 Prepare environment following [README-ENV.md](/README-ENV.md)